Winfred-Achieng/chama/README.md

 ## Bugs
 In case you are working on the project for your own use and you come along some bugs in the system,kindly make a detailed report on the issue.[Click here to view issues](https://github.com/Winfred-Achieng/chama/issues).
-Your input will be greatly appreciated.
+Your input will be greatly appreciated. <br>
 Here are some tips on how to write the bug report:

 * Be specific and provide all the details, such as the bug number, title, environment, reproduction steps, expected and actual result, screenshots and/or videos.